Punjab Irrigation Department: History

 The Indus Basin has a long history of irrigation dating back to 4000 year old Indus valley civilization in Harrapa and Mohenjodaro settlements.
 At the time, irrigation in the region was done mainly through inundation canals.
 Hansli Canal off-taking from River Ravi and Shah Nehar off-taking from River Beas built during Mughal period are worth mentioning as major inundation canals in the region.
 The former was built by emperor Jahangir to irrigate his hunting ground near Sheikhupura.
 It was 80 kilometre long and had a reservoir at Hiran Minar.
 This was first perennial canal of the Indus Basin.

 The history of modern Punjab Irrigation Department can be traced back to the establishment of five major canals in the region in early 20th century when the British built Lower Chenab Canal, Lower Jhelum Canal, Upper Jhelum Canal, Upper Chenab Canal and Lower Bari Doab Canal.
 Three of these canals namely Upper Jhelum Canal, Upper Chenab Canal and Lower Bari Doab Canal were built by John Benton when he was Chief Engineer in Public Works Department, Punjab.
 The Triple Canal System scheme was sanctioned in 1905 and was completed in 1917.

+Another colonization scheme which extended the canal network in what is now southern Punjab was the Sutlej Valley Project which was undertaken by the British Indian government in 1922-33.
+Ferozepur, Suleimanki, Islam and Panjand headworks and off-taking canals were built under the scheme.

 The Indus Waters Treaty which was signed between India and Pakistan in 1960 was a major watershed in the history of development of irrigation infrastructure in the province.
 The treaty gave the rights of the three eastern rivers of the Indus basin namely Ravi, Sutlej and Beas to India and thus necessitated the construction of inter river link canals to haul water from Indus, Jhelum and Chenab to the eastern parts of the province.
 It was after this treaty that Pakistan built Tarbela and Mangla reservoirs to store monsoon water for winter months to continue to irrigate the fields year round.

 The second major development post independence in the history of irrigation in Punjab was 1991 Water Accord between all the four provinces of Pakistan.
 This accord gave Punjab province 55.94 million acre feet of water share annually for its irrigation and drinking usages.
 It is with this share that the Punjab Irrigation Department caters to its 21 million acres of command area in the province.